The Greatest Love World Tour: The show

 The show consisted of Houston on a fringed round stage in the center of the arena/theater with a 9-piece band playing and four backup vocalists behind her.
 There were no costume changes or background dancers.
 Brother Gary Garland would replace Jermaine Jackson and Teddy Pendergrass on the duets.
 Comedian Sylvia Traymore served as the opening act.

 While on her first global tour, Houston revealed she was a creative musician; rearranging most of the songs during her shows and sometimes deviating from the album's version.
-In "You Give Good Love", Houston would slow it down and emphasize the soulful elements of the song, treating it like a gospel number while breaking it down with her background singers.
+In "You Give Good Love", Houston would slow it down and emphasize the soulful elements of the song, treating it like a gospel number while breaking it down in a reggae melody with her background singers.
 During "Saving All My Love", Houston arranged the song into a bluesy jazz number that recalled Billie Holiday.
 Houston often scatted with sax player Josh Harris during the end of the song.
 Many critics noted "He/I Believe" and "I Am Changing" as the show's highlights.
 The former is a song she learned from her mother which joins the gospel songs "He Is" with "I Believe".
 The latter is a cover of the show Jennifer Holliday's show stopping Dreamgirls song.
 After opening the show with a tease of the anthemic "Greatest Love of All", Houston closed out the show with a slowed down soulful version of the song.

 Billboard magazine's Carlo Wolff said the following on his column for her show at Saratoga Performing Arts Center on July 28, 1986.

 For the second date of her first headlining tour, the show was remarkably polished and emotional...A versatile, purposeful singer, Houston may not be La Diva yet.
 But she is certainly La Divette.